bono-cms/bono.cms/module/Site/BREADCRUMBS.md

     <nav>
         <?= $this->widget(new BreadcrumbWidget([
             // Passing array of optional overrides.
 Listed with ther default values:

-            // 'ulClass => 'breadcrumb',
+            'ulClass => 'breadcrumb',
-            // 'itemClass' => 'breadcrumb-item',
+            'itemClass' => 'breadcrumb-item',
-            // 'itemActiveClass' => 'breadcrumb-item active',
+            'itemActiveClass' => 'breadcrumb-item active',
-            // 'linkClass' => ''
+            'linkClass' => 'text-decoration-none'
         ])); ?>
     </nav>

-**BEST PRACTICE:** Wrap breadcrumbs in their own partial file, `partials/breadcrumbs.phtml`, and use it across the entire website by calling `$this->loadPartial('breadcrumbs')`
+**BEST PRACTICE:** For consistency, place breadcrumbs in a separate partial file, like `partials/breadcrumbs.phtml`, and include it site-wide using `$this->loadPartial('breadcrumbs');`

-## Example 2: Usage without widget
+## Example 2: Using Breadcrumbs Without the Widget

-Everything is prepared automatically for you — all you need to do is iterate over the breadcrumb array in your template.
+Bono automatically prepares everything for you.
+All you need to do is loop through the breadcrumb array in your template.

-First, you need to ensure that at least one breadcrumb is available, since some pages might not have them.
-To do this, simply check the value returned by `$this->getBreadcrumbBag()->has()`.
-This method returns `true` or `false`.
+First, check if breadcrumbs exist since some pages might not have them.
+The method `$this->getBreadcrumbBag()->has()` returns `true` or `false`.
-Once you’ve confirmed that breadcrumbs are available, the next step is to iterate over the array.
-Each key's value represents an instance of the current breadcrumb, with three available methods:
+Once breadcrumbs are confirmed, loop through the array.
+Each breadcrumb object provides three methods:

-    $breadcrumb->getName(); // Returns a name of current breadcrumb.
+    $breadcrumb->getName(); // Returns the breadcrumb name
-    $breadcrumb->getLink(); // Returns a link of current breadcrumb
+    $breadcrumb->getLink(); // Returns the breadcrumb URL
-    $breadcrumb->getName(); // Returns boolean value, which indicates if current breadcrumb is active.
+    $breadcrumb->getName(); // Returns true if it's the current page

-You can simple copy-paste this template fragment and insert it directly in your markup where it's appropriate.
+Here’s a simple code snippet to drop right into your markup:

     <?php if ($this->getBreadcrumbBag()->has()): ?>
     <ul class="breadcrumb">